twhite17/MARIE.py/README.md

 All that being said, please feel free to report bugs though.  ;)

 TLDR:
-  Don't be stupid, make sure your assignment works in MARIE.js before submission.
+  If you wish to use this for your assignment, make sure it works in MARIE.js before submission.
 Use this software at your own risk.